 So, let’s get started!

-Adverbs in Spanish have a simple function: modifying a verb, an adjective, or another adverb.
+These words have a simple function: modifying a verb, an adjective, or another adverb.
 Simply put, we use these words to give extra details about the circumstances surrounding an action.
 For example:

 Yo llegué temprano.

 I arrived early.